-Pets Are Getting Heavier with Each Year- And It’s Damaging Their Health
+Pets Are Getting Heavier With Each Year- And It’s Damaging Their Hea

 Chubby pooches and chunky kitties- you might find them cute, but their excess weight is proving to be a severe problem.
 Obesity in pets is a growing problem that costs pawrents thousands of dollars in vet bills, and seriously endangers the wellbeing of their precious companion in the process.
 Unfortunately, it seems that this trend is only growing, despite the concern and warnings from veterinarians.
 Now, new reports highlight the data on pet obesity and its effect on chronic illness.